open-horizon/rsapss-tool/README.md

 ### CLI Tool

 The default `make` target for this project produces the binary `rsapss-tool`.

+#### Installation

+The `go install` tool can be used to install the binary in `$GOPATH/bin` but, unfortunately, this only works if you copy the project to a proper `$GOPATH` and invoke the tool there.
+Another option is to copy the produced binary to a convenient place in your `$PATH`.

+#### Inline help

-The tool includes argument and mode help:
+The CLI binary includes help:

     rsapss-tool --help